-Exactly two years later, these two rivals were once again playing in Game 7 of the Adams Division Final.
+Two years later, these two rivals were once again playing in Game 7 of the Adams Division Final.
 This time, the Canadiens got the better of the Nordiques with a 5-3 win on home ice.
-Bobby Smith and a goal and two assists in the Canadiens’ five-goal outburst in the second period.
+Bobby Smith had a goal and two assists in the Canadiens’ five-goal outburst in the second period.

 Odds & Ends